nikkjonee/trendmicroantivirusuninstall/docs/index.rst

-How Do I Uninstall Trend Micro Antivirus Without a Password?
+How to Uninstall Trend Micro Antivirus Without a Password?
 ============================================
 .
 .